RxCE - Refined Cannabis Extract

 What is the Recommended Solvent?

 From a human body perspective, Isopropyl Alcohol is recommended for the bulk extraction due to it's safer metabolite compared to Ethanol which metabolizes into carcinogenic Acetaldehyde.
-Best of all, lab tests prove this process produces clean oil with no residual solvents.
+Best of all, lab tests prove this process produces clean oil with undetectable residual solvents.

 Looking closer, Isopropyl alcohol has the best chemical characteristics, is the best bio-friendly solvent in trace quantities, and fit's the budget.
 Contaminant-free, medical-grade, Isopropyl is available and costs significantly less than Ethanol.
 Here in Oregon, USA, a single gallon of 99% USP-NF medical grade Isopropyl costing around $35, while a gallon of 95% Ethanol costs $84.